DarkStarSword/3d-fixes/Lichdom Battlemage/README.md

   mention what graphics settings you are using (especially water and "visual quality").
 For reference, I have most settings set to either High or Very High.

+*Special thanks to Flugan for his work on the assembler, used in this fix.*